VickyGPT/Doubtly-Drop/docs/faq.md

 If your devices are paired and behind a NAT, the public TURN Server from [Open Relay](https://www.metered.ca/tools/openrelay/) is used to route your files and messages.

 ### What about privacy?
 Will files be saved on third-party-servers?
 None of your files are ever sent to any server.
 Files are sent only between peers.
-PairDrop doesn't even use a database.
-If you are curious have a look [at the Server](https://github.com/schlagmichdoch/pairdrop/blob/master/index.js).
+ArtDrop doesn't even use a database.
+If you are curious have a look [at the Server](https://github.com/artslabcreatives/artdrop/blob/master/index.js).
 WebRTC encrypts the files on transit.

 If your devices are paired and behind a NAT, the public TURN Server from [Open Relay](https://www.metered.ca/tools/openrelay/) is used to route your files and messages.